zjr70/Starting-with-C/README.md

 ##Ranked Hands

-Uses the set of hands from http
+Uses the set of hands from http:/